bixBeta/CFG/README.md

-## Center for Functional Genomics - HPC compatible:
+## Scripts for Center for Functional Genomics HPC:

 ### DEMUX, QC and Utilities